 - There is an online application that must be completed to apply.
 The current deadlines for application are in October and February.

-- Must pass chapel each semester (Chapel Readings are not considered passing)
+- Must pass chapel each year

 There are many organizations that support students in the educational pursuits.
 Check the following resources.

 Military/Veterans Benefits may be utilized by those who have served or who are serving in the US Armed Services, their spouses and dependents, and/or their surviving family members.
 There are several different military/veteran benefits available to many of our students.
 OKWU students may contact the VA Rep Office for more information at 918-335-6202 (Traditional students) or 918-335-6268 (AGS students).